 That’s why frostbite is most likely to happen in body parts that are furthest away from your heart, like your fingers, toes, cheeks, ears, and nose.

 The further from your heart, the less internal warmth those cells get from pumped blood.
-Partly due to distance, and partly because your body will protect its core organs but constricting blood vessels further away.
+Partly due to distance, and partly because your body will protect its core organs by constricting blood vessels further away.

 Without the internal heat to fight back against the external cold, the cells lose the battle.